 Anything that has between 101 and 200 mg of potassium per serving is medium.
 Foods that have 201 to 300 mg of potassium per serving are high in potassium, and anything above 301 is very high.

-So technically, watermelon is very high in potassium but simply saying it's high in potassium works.
+So technically, watermelon is very high in potassium.

 Is Watermelon Good For You?

 Probably one of the best benefits of eating watermelon is how refreshing it is.
-Watermelon is comprised of more than 90% water, making it a great fruit when you've been in the heat and need something hydrating other than traditional water.
+Watermelon is composed of more than 90% water.
+That makes it an excellent fruit snack for when it's too hot and you need something hydrating other than drinking water.

 There's some research that shows eating watermelon may improve or keep your heart healthy.
 The components in watermelon can lower your bad cholesterol, reduce your risk for heart disease, and lower your blood pressure.
-The high potassium content in a watermelon wedge is key in keeping your heart healthy.
+The high potassium content of a watermelon wedge is key to keeping your heart healthy.

 Don't know which foods are high in potassium?
 Read our article, 15 Best Food Sources of Potassium.
 We also have a guide to this important mineral: Potassium 101: All You Need To Know About Potassium.